 All PADD staff will be provided with the Title VI plan and will be educated on procedures and services available.
 Each employee is required annually to receive and document Title VI training and acknowledge that it is the employee's responsibility to abide by the Title VI plan and seek clarification, if necessary.
 This information will also be part of the PADD's staff orientation process for new hires.
-Annual employee training will conducted in May of 2023.
+Annual employee training will conducted in April and/or May of 2024.
 Each employee will view the training at their individual workstation.
 Employee will sign an acknowledgement (see example at Appendix F) that they have understood the Title VI training and have the responsibility of abiding by the Title VI nondiscrimination plan.
 Those training records will be on file at the PADD.
-The PADD transportation planner, Jim LeFevre, attended the October 19, 2022 statewide transportation planning meeting with a presentation/training by KYTC's Office for Civil Rights and Small Business Development on Title VI expectations and responsibilities.
+The PADD transportation planner, Jim LeFevre, attended the October 18, 2023 statewide transportation planning meeting with a presentation/training by KYTC's Office for Civil Rights and Small Business Development on FHWA Title VI Audit Interpretations..